Lindsay Breen

 Lindsay Breen (born 16 July 1971) is a New Zealand former cricketer.
-He played eight first-class matches for Otago between 1993 and 1995.
+He played eight first-class matches for Otago in the 1993–94 and 1994–95 seasons and appeared in 20 List A matches for the side between 1991–92 and 1997–98.

 Breen was born at Alexandra in Central Otago and educated at Southland Boys' High School in Invercargill.
-Professionally he is a human resources consultant.
+Professionally he has worked as a human resources consultant, as the Managing Director of The Breen Construction Company and as the directors of a property company in Alexandra.
+He has three children.